AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 The logic of joining a chat group varies according to the `GroupStyle` setting when [creating the chat group](https://docs-preprod.agora.io/en/agora-chat/agora_chat_group_unity?platform=Unity#create-a-chat-group):

 - If the group type is set to `PublicOpenJoin`, all users can join the chat group without the consent from the chat group owner and admins.
-The other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
+All the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
 - If the group type is set to `PublicJoinNeedApproval`, users can send join requests to the chat group.
 The chat group owner and chat group admins receive the `IGroupManagerDelegate#OnRequestToJoinReceivedFromGroup` callback and choose whether to accept the join request:
-  - Once accepted, the user joins the chat group and receives the `IGroupManagerDelegate#OnRequestToJoinAcceptedFromGroup` callback, while the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
+  - Once accepted, the user joins the chat group and receives the `IGroupManagerDelegate#OnRequestToJoinAcceptedFromGroup` callback, while all the other chat group members receive the `IGroupManagerDelegate#OnMemberJoinedFromGroup` callback;
   - Once declined, the user receives the `IGroupManagerDelegate#OnRequestToJoinDeclinedFromGroup` callback.

 <div class="alert info">Users can only request to join public groups, whereas private groups do not allow for join requests.</div>